Philippine leafbird

 The Philippine leafbird (Chloropsis flavipennis) is a species of bird in the family Chloropseidae.
 It is endemic to the Philippines.
-It is found in the islands of Mindanao, Leyte, and Cebu.
+It is found in the islands of Mindanao, Leyte, Samar and Cebu.
 Its natural habitat is tropical moist lowland forest.
 It is threatened by habitat loss.

-Its stronghold appears to be Mindanao, with populations small in Leyte and in Cebu, the species could already be extinct.
+Its stronghold appears to be Mindanao as it has not been seen on Cebu since the 1920s, Samar in the 1964 (but has multiple unverified records on eBird in 2023 and 2024) and Leyte in 1973.
+There are also claims of them being on Bohol but these are not verified.

-Description and Taxonomy
+Description and taxonomy

 EBird describes the bird as "A medium-sized bird of lowland and foothill forest canopy and edge.
 Overall bright green with a paler green chest and face and a yellowish throat, eye-ring, and edge to the wing.
 Note the brown bill and black wingtips and legs.
 No other green birds of this size occur in its range.
-Song consists of simple, medium-pitched whistled phrases or a series of repeated “tyup!” notes."
+Song consists of simple, medium-pitched whistled phrases or a series of repeated 'tyup!' notes."